apeace/react17-boilerplate/README.md

 ## TODO

--   Font importing
+-   Font importing.
--   Heroku config?
--   Server-side rendering?
--   Warning about relative path to node_modules in tsconfig
+-   Warning about relative path to node_modules in tsconfig.
+-   Upgrade to Webpack 5, waiting on [this](https://github.com/sysgears/mochapack/pull/83).